kvbc/cmd-calculator/README.md

-# cpp-cmd-calculator
+# cmd-calculator

 A basic cmd calculator, my first project made in C++.
-Supports parasyntheses
+The original version was written without using stack.
+The stack version of this calculator is under the `stack-version` folder.

 # Operators